-I’m looking forward to this year’s ’2nd Annual NaNoWriMo’ with returning students and some new writers as well.
-I see this as a great opportunity to encourage a new generation of writers to get started and hopefully, find their way onto our shelves one day!”
+I’m looking forward to this year’s NaNoWriMo with returning students and some new writers as well.
+I see this as a great opportunity to encourage a new generation of writers to get started and hopefully find their way onto our shelves one day!”

 Our programming schedule is already set and we’ve started production on our brochure.
 Is it too late to partner with our local group?

-If the only problem is that your programming schedule has already been submitted and you are in the process of printing your publicity about what the library is offering, this shouldn’t be a problem.
+If the only problem is that your programming schedule has already been submitted and you are in the process of printing your publicity about what your space is offering, this shouldn’t be a problem.
 The opportunity to spread the word about NaNoWriMo is great if it’s available, but one of the most appealing things about this partnership is that NaNoWriMo comes with its own built-in participants.
-Additional advertising through the library is very much appreciated, but it is definitely not required to host a successful event.
+Additional advertising is very much appreciated, but it is definitely not required to host a successful event.

-Our program room is extremely busy and it is not in our best interest to let a group use it for free when we could be charging for it.
+Our space is extremely busy and it is not in our best interest to let a group use it for free when we could be charging for it.
 Also, we are concerned that this will set a precedent of allowing a group to use it with no charge.

-NaNoWriMo is an incredible tool for promoting literacy, which is a primary goal of most national library organizations.
-Few of the other groups that use your space are likely to be so closely tied to the values and mission statement of the public library.
-We’re hoping that the libraries will think of this more as hosting an external program rather than renting the room to a group – this benefits both sides, as the library can then use the numbers attending NaNoWriMo events in their programming statistics.
+NaNoWriMo is an incredible tool for promoting literacy, which is a primary goal of many communities.
+Few of the other groups that use your space are likely to be so closely tied to the value of community literacy and the betterment of your immediate neighborhood.

 How many people are we talking about here?